quick-perf/quickperf-live/doc/database_diagnostics.md

 of select statement with different parameter values several times.
 The same select type executed in a loop will also result in a positive detection.

 The _quickperf.database.n+1.detected_ property allows to enable the detection.
 _quickperf.database.n+1.threshold_ properties is optional.
+Its default value is 3.
 If the number of generated SELECT statements is less than the configured threshold, when no warning will be raised.

 :wrench: _.properties_ configuration example